 What is a commodity code?

 A commodity code is made up of eight digits, the first six of which are international.
-This means that the first six digits in a commodity code on a foreign invoice should in principle be identical to the first six digits given in the Norwegian Customs Tariff.
+This means that the first six digits in a commodity code on a foreign invoice in principle should be identical to the first six digits of the Norwegian Customs Tariff.

-The first four digits are called the position.
-These are shown in bold in the Customs Tariff.
-The associated text (also in bold) is called the position text.
-The next two digits are called the sub-position.
-All eight digits together are referred to as the commodity code.
+The first four digits is called a heading number.
+The associated text is called the heading text.
+The next two digits, together with the first four, identifies a six-digit subheading.
+All eight digits together is a commodity code.